w3f/polkadot-spec/README.md

 #### PDRE API

 Those testers call functions that test the PDRE API.
 Currently, NOT all PDRE APIs are fully implemented.
-Some "expected results" have not been defined yet.
+Some "expected results" will be adjusted.

 |Directory/File                     |Description                                        |
 |-----------------------------------|---------------------------------------------------|